fromage-fraser/dd-gui/README.md

 - Make some changes to the GUI codebase.
 - Run `.\scripts\build-and-upload.ps1` from the repository root.
 This invokes muddler, builds `build\DD_GUI.mpackage` and `build\DD_GUI.xml`, and uploads both files to the production GUI directory.
 - In the Dragons Domain Mudlet test account, uninstall the existing `DD_GUI` package before installing the new `DD_GUI.mpackage` package.
+The downloaded content cache is profile-owned and is retained across this replacement.
 - After logging in you should see the latest version of the GUI with any changes you made.

 The upload helper reads FTP credentials from the ignored `.dd-gui-ftp.netrc`